viveKing21/belk-clone-ecom/README.md

-# FirstCry Clone - Ecommerce Website
+# Belk Clone - Ecommerce Website
-This is a clone of the popular ecommerce website FirstCry.com.
-The website provides a platform for parents to purchase a wide range of products for their babies and kids.
+This is a clone of the popular ecommerce website Belk.com.
+The website provides a platform for users to purchase a wide range of products including clothing, shoes, accessories, beauty products, and home décor.
 Our clone includes many of the same features and functionalities found on the original website, including the ability to browse and search for products, add products to a shopping cart, and checkout.

 # Technologies Used
 HTML